Style-Validator/style-validator/README.md

 ## Problems of Current CSS Validator

 1. Can not validate CSS after JavaScript and Media Queries
-2. Can not validate Computed Style, it is only possible for syntax.
+2. Can not validate Computed Style (It can validate only syntax)
 3. Can not validate Adaptability of between CSS properties and HTML tags

 ## Risky CSS Property cause...